mnechy/ASU_CyberSecurity_ELK_Project/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat allows up to monitor and rack all of the system log, as well as any specified locations for changes made.
+- Filebeat allows us to monitor and track all of the system logs, as well as any specified locations for changes made.
 ![](Diagrams/Filebeat.png)